lucassabreu/gs-cf/README.md

 ## Changing the Page `<title>`

 You can find the source HTML file in the `public` folder of the generated project.
-You may edit the `<title>` tag in it to change the title from “Inferno App” to anything else.
+You may edit the `<title>` tag in it to change the title from “React App” to anything else.

 Note that normally you wouldn’t edit files in the `public` folder very often.
 For example, [adding a stylesheet](#adding-a-stylesheet) is done without touching the HTML.

 If you need to dynamically update the page title based on the content, you can use the browser [`document.title`](https://developer.mozilla.org/en-US/docs/Web/API/Document/title) API.
-For more complex scenarios when you want to change the title from Inferno components, you can use [Inferno Helmet](https://github.com/nfl/inferno-helmet), a third party library.
+For more complex scenarios when you want to change the title from React components, you can use [React Helmet](https://github.com/nfl/react-helmet), a third party library.

 If you use a custom server for your app in production and want to modify the title before it gets sent to the browser, you can follow advice in [this section](#generating-dynamic-meta-tags-on-the-server).
 Alternatively, you can pre-build each page as a static HTML file which then loads the JavaScript bundle, which is covered [here](#pre-rendering-into-static-html-files).

 ## Installing a Dependency

-The generated project includes `inferno` and `inferno-component` as dependencies.
-It also includes a set of scripts used by Create Inferno App as a development dependency.
-You may install other dependencies (for example, Inferno Router) with `npm`:
+The generated project includes React and ReactDOM as dependencies.
+It also includes a set of scripts used by Create React App as a development dependency.
+You may install other dependencies (for example, React Router) with `npm`:

 ```sh
 npm install --save react-router